 AccreditationAccredited by the Chartered Institution of Water and Environmental Management (CIWEM) for career and professional development

-An expert in water quality strategy, regulation and policy.
+- Dr Martin Griffiths is an expert in water quality strategy, regulation and policy.
 He was Head of Water Quality Policy in the Environment Agency and latterly Deputy Director of Regulation in the Department for Environment, Food and Rural Affairs in London.
-He is a Visiting Professor of Water Policy at Cranfield University.
+He is a Visiting Professor of water policy at Cranfield University.

-An expert in water regulation and permitting.
-Whilst working for the Environment Agency and its predecessors, he was the principal policy expert developing the Agency’s water quality permitting policy, procedures, and guidance
+- Mr Chris Chubb is an expert in water regulation and permitting.
+Whilst working for the Environment Agency and its predecessors, he was the principal policy expert developing the Agency’s water quality permitting policy, procedures, and guidance.